Senior Leadership Team

 Prior to joining Search, Jack worked in political campaign strategy & communications, in the United States and in Northern Ireland.
 In 2017 he was listed as one of Irish America’s 40 under 40 and winner of their “People’s Choice Award.”

-KARA SCHECHTMAN
+KARA SCHECTMAN

 Director of Marketing